nebulasio/nebPay.js/doc/NebPay_Introduction.md

             name: "example"
         },
         callback: NebPay.config.testnetUrl,   //tx result query server address
-        listener: undefined //specify a listener function for browser extension, which will handle the tx result }
+        listener: listenerFunction //specify a listener function for browser extension, which will handle the tx result }
     serialNumber = nebPay.pay(to, value, options); //a serialNumber will be returned when calling the NebPay API, then you can query the tx result with this SerialNumber

+    queryPayInfo(serialNumber, options) //options specifies the query server to query results.

+    //定义listener函数作为返回信息的回调
+    function listenerFunction(serialNumber,result){
+        console.log(`the transaction result for ${serialNumber} is: ` + JSON.stringify(result))
+    }
 </script>
 ```